standage/diff-exp-eval/README.md

 ## Differential expression analysis with RSEM and EBSeq

 One of the differential expression analysis tools we are evaluating is RSEM/EBSeq.
-The `rsem` directory contains some shell scripts to automate the execution of this tool on each experiment
+The `rsem` directory contains some shell scripts to automate the execution of this tool on each experiment.

-    bash rsem/rsem-prep-run.sh
+    rsem/rsem-prep-run.sh
-    bash rsem/rsem-calc-wrapper.sh
+    rsem/rsem-calc-wrapper.sh
-    bash rsem/ebseq-wrapper.sh
+    rsem/ebseq-wrapper.sh

 Unfortunately, there seems to be an error in the final step, such that no DE results are reported for any of the experiments.
 I am investigating this now.

+## Differential expression analysis with DESeq and edgeR

+DESeq and edgeR are two other tools we are evaluating.
+We are using the same mapping and expression estimation procedure (bowtie2 + eXpress) for both of these tools.
+The `express` directory contains some shell and R scripts to automate the execution of these tools on each experiment.
+Note that as of yet, only the DESeq differential expression analysis is included.

+    express/bowtie2-build-run.sh
+    express/bowtie2-align-wrapper.sh
+    express/express-wrapper.sh
+    express/deseq-wrapper.sh

+As luck would have it, there are errors in the final step of this pipeline as well.
+I'm investigating.